Dominic Cooper: Career

 In 2012, he appeared as vampire Henry Sturges in Abraham Lincoln: Vampire Hunter.
 Around this time, he was cast in the lead role in the unproduced Albert Hughes project Motor City based on the Black Listed script of the same name.
 In February 2012, he signed on to replace Clive Owen the financial thriller Cities, ultimately leaving Motor City.
 Cities was cancelled after production delays.

 In 2014, he portrayed the main antagonist in two films: Dino Brewster in Need for Speed and Mehmed in Dracula Untold.
 Cooper depicted James Bond author Ian Fleming in the television mini-series Fleming: The Man Who Would Be Bond in 2014.
-The next year, he appeared in two films, Miss You Already and The Lady in the Van, a film by Nicholas Hytner, who had previously directed him in the stage adaption of His Dark Materials and both Theatrical and film versions of The History Boys.
+The next year, he appeared in two films, Miss You Already and The Lady in the Van, a film by Nicholas Hytner, who had previously directed him in the stage adaptation of His Dark Materials and both theatrical and film versions of The History Boys.

 Cooper played Jesse Custer, the lead role in AMC's Preacher; the programme debuted in May 2016.
 He co-starred in the Warcraft film adaptation, which was released in June 2016.
 In late 2016, he starred in a well-received West End revival of Stephen Jeffreys' 1994 play, The Libertine at the Haymarket Theatre; he played John Wilmot, Earl of Rochester, the role originated on stage by John Malkovich and played by Johnny Depp in the 2004 film.

 Cooper reprised his role of Sky in 2018's sequel film Mamma Mia!
 Here We Go Again.

 Personal life

 Cooper shared a flat with James Corden, his co-star in The History Boys and Starter for 10, until Corden started a family with his wife, Julia Carey.
 Cooper was responsible for introducing Corden to Julia, whom he had known for years and who was working at Save the Children when he and Corden called in one night.
 He is also the godfather of Corden's first child, Max.

 Cooper dated his Mamma Mia! co-star Amanda Seyfried on and off from 2008 to 2009.
-From 2010 to 2016, he was in a relationship with actress Ruth Negga.
+From 2010 to 2016, he was in a relationship with Irish actress Ruth Negga.
 They first met in 2009 on the set of the National Theatre's production of Phèdre, and starred opposite each other in other projects including the 2011 short film Hello Carter, the 2016 film Warcraft, and AMC's Preacher (2016–2019).
 They lived together in London's Primrose Hill.
 Despite breaking up in 2016, the press first reported the split in April 2018.
 Cooper has been in a relationship with actress Gemma Chan since 2018.

+Politics

 In August 2014, he was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+In 2023, he signed the Artists4Ceasefire's open letter to President Joe Biden calling for an immediate ceasefire during the Gaza war.